Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Experimental Setup

 \subsection{\textbf{Evaluation Metrics}}

-To evaluate the performance of the models implemented for sentiment classification, we employed four widely recognized metrics: Accuracy, Precision (Macro), Recall (Macro), and F1 Score (Macro).
-These metrics were chosen to ensure a comprehensive analysis, particularly given the multi-class nature of the task.
+To evaluate the performance of the models implemented for sentiment classification, we employed four widely recognized metrics: Accuracy \citep{agustian2024new}, Precision (Macro), Recall (Macro) \citep{cahya2024improving,shakith2024enhancing}, and F1 Score (Macro) \citep{berger2020threshold}.
+Macro metrics were chosen to ensure a comprehensive analysis, particularly due to the uneven class distribution in the dataset \citep{hote2023open}.
+On the other hand, accuracy provides a baseline understanding of model performance across the three stance categories.
+Detailed descriptions of evaluations metrics are mentioned in Appendix \ref{appendix}.